Tai Chi in Herts - White Crane Bamboo Club

 Aside from promoting the flow of Qi energy Tai Chi Chuan can also help to increase flexibility, suppleness and exercise the muscles.
 The constant transference of weight from one leg to another in the form, slowly lifting one leg whilst standing on the other helps improve balance and also strengthen the legs without damaging any of the supporting joints.The smooth, gentle movements also aid relaxation and help to keep the mind calm and focused.
 These benefits are extremely useful in today's stressful society.

 Each movement or Tai Chi posture carries defensive or offensive applications.
 To understand these applications it is important to have an awareness of the concept of Yin and Yang, which is at the root of the system of Tai Chi Chuan.
 Yin is considered to be the soft, feminine principle and Yang the hard masculine principle.
 In terms of applications a blow or strike would be considered to be Yang force.
 When the force is coming towards you, you greet it with Yin or softness thereby neutralising your opponent's strike.
 The postures in the Tai Chi Hand Form are constantly changing from the Yin to Yang aspect.
 By training slowly, the body becomes familiar with this constantly changing energy.
 Through training over a long period of time, we can develop these reactions to become instinctive in a combat situation.
+It can take at least 3 to 5 years of continual and dedicated practice to fully appreciate and efficiently use the martial side of Tai Chi.

 If we were only to perform the Hand Form slowly it would not be sufficient training for combat situations.
 To develop a deeper understanding of how the concept of Yin and Yang applies to Tai Chi Chuan, we have to work with a partner.
 We start with “Sticking”, here one students fingers are lightly touching the other students wrist.
 One student leads e.g. moves slowly around, the other student adheres or follows.
 The student following, initially moves with their eyes open, once use to the movement, then follow with the eyes closed.
 Sticking is then followed by an exercise we call “Pushing Hands”, or “Tui Shou”.
 Here we have one partner pushing, with his/her palm against the wrist of the other.
 When your partner pushes against the back of your hand you would then soften your wrist, drop the elbow and turn from the waist.
 This allows you to absorb your partner's energy or force and neutralise it down into the ground.
 When their Yang force has been fully expended or neutralised, you would then turn your hands and return their energy by pushing back towards them.
 If, however, your partner were to push too far, or over-extend you would then pull them downwards, behind you.
 During partner work it is important to try to remain calm and relaxed.
 By doing so we will remain sensitive to our opponent's movements or intention.
 However, we must also maintain our own sense of presence or 'being there'.
 If we were simply soft or relaxed without a sense of being there, it would be easy for our opponent to overcome us.
 There are various types of Push Hands – Single, Double, Fixed Step and Moving Step.